 On June 1, 2017, the Central Coast Water Board Executive Officer issued a Water Code Section 13383 Order requiring the Permittee to choose a compliance track for adhering to the Trash Provisions and to submit related documents (e.g., jurisdictional map(s), trash general map, implementation plan) by dates specified in the order.
 On June 1, 2017, the Permittee submitted a preliminary jurisdictional map and initial trash generation map.
 On September 1, 2017, via email, the Permittee notified Central Coast Water Board staff of the following, "The City intends to implement Track 2 as defined in our 13383 Order, reserving the right to change to Track 1 in the future."
-On January 1, 2019, the Permittee submitted the Trash Reduction Implementation Plan, Phase I
+On January 1, 2019, the Permittee submitted the Trash Reduction Implementation Plan, Phase I (2019-2022) for the City of Salinas (Trash Reduction Implementation Plan).
+In the Trash Reduction Implementation Plan, the Permittee outlines the following primary trash control strategies for Phase I: continue implementation of successful controls from previous efforts; explore the feasibility of retrofitting existing structural BMPs to meet the definition of Full Capture Systems;65 evaluate controls at the Salinas Pump Station;

-64 At this time, the Trash Provisions for the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California Plan (ISWEBE Plan) are found in the Trash Amendments, adopted by the State Water Board on April 7, 2015, at Appendix E of the Final Staff Report to the Amendment to the Water Quality Control Plan for the Ocean Waters of California to Control Trash and Part 1 Trash Provisions of the Water Quality Control Plan for the ISWEBE Plan.
+63 At this time, the Trash Provisions for the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California Plan (ISWEBE Plan) are found in the Trash Amendments, adopted by the State Water Board on April 7, 2015, at Appendix E of the Final Staff Report to the Amendment to the Water Quality Control Plan for the Ocean Waters of California to Control Trash and Part 1 Trash Provisions of the Water Quality Control Plan for the ISWEBE Plan.
 The State Water Board plans to incorporate the Part 1 Trash Provisions to the ISWEBE Plan, once it is adopted.
-65 State Water Board Resolution 2015-0019: Amendment to the Water Quality Control Plan for Ocean Waters of California to control Trash and Part 1 Trash Provisions of the ISWEBE Plan, p.
-2.
+64 State Water Board Resolution 2015-0019: Amendment to the Water Quality Control Plan for Ocean Waters of California to control Trash and Part 1 Trash Provisions of the ISWEBE Plan, p.
+2. 65 All terminology marked with an asterisk is defined in the Trash Amendments glossary.